CyrsChvz/Robotics2_FK-IK_Group10_CartesianManipulator_2024/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a name="HTM of a Cartesian Manipulator"> </a>
-# HTM of a Cartesian Manipulator
+# VI.
+HTM of a Cartesian Manipulator
 <div align="justify">

 In a treasure hunt analogy, a Hierarchical Task Manager (HTM) acts like a special code guiding a friend to hidden loot.
 No matter the starting point in the room, the HTM provides clear instructions in two parts: